-Each Dealer has represented and agreed; and each further Dealer appointed under the Programme will be required to represent and agree that, it will not offer, sell or deliver Notes (i) as part of their distribution at any time and (ii) otherwise until 40 days after the completion of the distribution, as determined and certified by the relevant Dealer or, in the case of an issue of Notes on a syndicated basis, the relevant lead manager of all Notes of the Tranche of which such Notes are a part, within the United States or to, or for the account or benefit of, U.S. persons.
+Each Dealer has represented and agreed; and each further Dealer appointed under the Programme will be required to represent and agree that, it will not offer, sell or deliver Notes (i) as part of their distribution at any time and (ii) otherwise until 40 days after the completion of the distribution of all Notes of the Tranche of which such Notes are a part, within the United States or to, or for the account or benefit of, U.S. persons.
 Each Dealer has further agreed, and each further Dealer appointed under the Programme will be required to agree, that it will send to each dealer to which it sells Notes during the distribution compliance period a confirmation or other notice setting forth the restrictions on offers and sales of the Notes within the United States or to, or for the account or benefit of, U.S. persons.
 Terms used in the preceding paragraph and in this paragraph have the meanings given to them by Regulation S under the Securities Act.